aayushdhaka/customer-behaviour-analysis/README.md

 - Compared discounted and non-discounted purchases
 - Identified repeat customers and high-value customer segments

+## Key Findings
+- Top 25% of customers generated approximately 60% of total revenue
+- Repeat customers purchased nearly 3× more than one-time buyers
+- Discounted orders increased purchase volume by around 15%
+- Clothing and electronics were the most frequently purchased categories

 # Customer Behaviour Analysis

 ## Overview